-In the 1970’s two physics students developed a small electronic device that interfered with the roulette wheel.
-The device fit into the shoes of the students and could read the movement of the wheel.
+In the 1970s, two physics students developed a small electronic device that interfered with the roulette wheel.
+The device fit into the students’ shoes and could read the movement of the wheel.

 One student would play while the other would wear the shoe and communicate the information through a series of small shocks.

-The two continued the hoax for some months but were were eventually caught and charged.
+The two continued the hoax for some months but were eventually caught and charged.

-London also had its fair share of casino heists.
+Now, let’s see some casino heists from around the world.
+Naturally, London has had its fair share of casino capers.
 Below are two of the most memorable robberies at London casinos.